drigberg/taskmaster/README.md

 To run locally, you'll need to install docker and docker-compose.
 These tools allow us to spin up a local instance of DynamoDB, as well as to mimic the production environment as closely as possible while developing.

+Note: When you make changes, it will appear that you're logged out, but it's just that the server is down!
+Keep refreshing the UI, and you'll be logged in again.

 Commands:
 - `docker-compose build`: build docker container (you should only need to do this once, unless you change the Dockerfile, docker-compose.yml, or package.json)
 - `docker-compose up`: run the app